TinaLand/standford_cs224w_project/FINAL_REPORT.md

 ## 7. Discussion & Future Work

+This section discusses the limitations of our approach and outlines potential future improvements.
+We acknowledge areas where our model could be enhanced and propose directions for future research.

 ### 7.1 Limitations

 1. **Class Imbalance**: Despite Focal Loss, the model struggles with Down/Flat predictions (recall: 1.86%)